A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 Scoring guidance

-Scoring is ‘yes’ If there is a formal agreement (code of conduct, terms of reference, shareholder agreement) that specifies the social strategy and role of the governing bodies, and if this document is signed by each Board.
+• Score ‘yes’, if there is a formal agreement (code of conduct, terms of reference, shareholder agreement) that specifies the social strategy and role of the governing bodies, and if this document is signed by each Board member.

-Scoring is ‘partially’ if the document is informal, not signed by all Board members, or if board commitment is strong, but not formalized in any document or committee.
-In this case, active participation around social performance and client-centric issues in board meetings (as evidenced in board minutes) can be highlighted as an example of commitment, but scoring remains ‘partially’.
+• Score ‘partially’, if the document is informal, not signed by all board members, or if board commitment is strong, but not formalized in any document or committee.
+In this case, active participation around social performance and client-centric issues in board meetings (as evidenced in board minutes) can be highlighted as an example of commitment.

 Sources of information